-In the event that I have to cancel a class/series for any reason, I offer a full refund.
+In the event that I have to cancel a class/series for any reason, I will give each student a full refund.

-If I receive less than one week’s notice, there will not be a refund given, although you may apply the amount paid toward another class or service.
+If I receive less than one week’s notice of cancellation, there will not be a refund given for group classes/series, but you may apply the amount paid toward another class or service that takes place in the next 4 months.
 Please keep this in mind if you are registering for a course after your 37-week mark.

 If there are not at least 2 couples registered for a class/workshop or 3 couples registered for a 5- or 6-week series, then I may be forced to cancel that class or series.
 However, I try very hard not to do this.

 In the event that I am at a birth for a client, I may have to postpone a class/workshop or one of the classes in the series.
 In the event that this happens, I will give as much notice as possible and work with the registrants to come up with a suitable replacement date.